 The name Froom is an old Anglo-Saxon name.
 It comes from when a family lived in the region of Froome in the counties of Somerset and Hereford.
 The surname Froom originally derived from German origin and was later adopted by the English as a local name in the 12th century.
 In Old English the surname Froom was printed as Ffraw which referred to someone who lived beside a river.

 The surname Froom was first found in Dorset where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Froom family
+Early History of the Froom family